cs-fullstack-2019-fall/python-review2-cw-andrew/README.md

+Great work y'all!
+You could def use more comments in your code (you don't have any!!) and consider better python file names.
+Score : 5!
 # python-review2-cw

 Create a task list.
 A user is presented with the text below.
 Let them select an option to list all of their tasks, add a task to their list, delete a task, or quit the program.
 Make each option a different function in your program.
 Do <strong>NOT</strong> use Google.
 Do <strong>NOT</strong> use other students.
 Try to do this on your own.